Antiferromagnetic insulating state in layered nickelates at half-filling: Background

-In this paper, using first-principles calculations, we argue that the metallic non-cuprate-like behavior of parent infinite layer nickelates can be attributed to the strong Ni-R-Ni off-plane hopping.
-This gives rise to extremely dispersive R-d bands, strongly hybridized with the Ni-d occupied bands.
-These R-d bands cross the Fermi level leading to a deviation from half-filling in the Ni-d$_{x^2-y^2}$ band via a self doping mechanism.
-We show that if structural modifications are used in layered nickelates to provide a means to suppress the Ni-Ni off-plane hopping, an AF insulating state can be naturally obtained.
+In this paper, using first-principles calculations, we try to address these questions.
+We argue that the metallic non-cuprate-like behavior of parent infinite-layer nickelates can be attributed to the strong Ni-R-Ni off-plane hopping.
+This gives rise to extremely dispersive R-$d$ bands, strongly hybridized with the Ni-$d$ occupied bands.
+These R-$d$ bands cross the Fermi level leading to a deviation from half-filling in the Ni-$d_{x^2-y^2}$ band via a self doping mechanism.
+We show that if structural modifications are used to provide a means to suppress the Ni-Ni off-plane hopping, an AF insulating state can be obtained.
 As such, we reveal that in the purely two-dimensional limit, RNiO$_2$ materials are indeed AF insulators.
-Likewise, the n=3 members of the layered nickelate family (with a fluorite blocking slab between NiO$_2$ planes) can be AF insulators at d$^9$ filling without any structural changes.
+This very same phase can be realized naturally in the finite-$n$ members of the layered nickelate family (with a fluorite blocking slab between NiO$_2$ planes), including the recently found $n=5$ layered nickelate superconductor.
+As such, our calculations show that these finite-$n$ nickelates can be AF insulators at $d^9$ filling without any structural changes.
+All in all, our results illustrate that a crucial part of the phase diagram of the superconducting cuprates (the parent insulating antiferromagnetic phase) can indeed be present for the whole series of layered nickelates.
+In the case of the $n$ = $\infty$ compound it is simply hindered by strong off-plane band dispersions but a dimensionality reduction can bring it to light.